falcosecurity/falco-website/content/en/docs/getting-started/kubernetes-quickstart.md

 * Install [Helm](https://helm.sh/docs/intro/install/), [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/), and [K3s](https://docs.k3s.io/quick-start per the instructions for Ubuntu 20.04

     **Note**: be sure you're installing inside your SSH session, not on your local machine.
-Also installing K3s last makes the next step easier.
+Also, installing K3s last makes the next step easier.

 * Export the Kubeconfig file as shown in the K3s output

-    **Note**:  don't copy and paste from below, copy and paste from your terminal window
+    **Note**:  don't copy and paste from below; copy and paste from your terminal window

     For example: